MuhamadAdrian/nuxt-auth-starter/README.md

-# Template: Nuxt + Nuxt Auth Local + Prisma + MySQL
+# Template: Nuxt + Nuxt Auth Local + JWT Schema

-This template combines Nuxt, Prisma, and MySQL to provide a robust starter kit for building modern web applications.
+This template combines Nuxt, JWT Schema ( Tested with express backend ), and MySQL to provide a robust starter kit for building modern web applications.
 It includes authentication with Nuxt Auth, a refresh token schema, and basic login, register, and token refresh APIs.
 The UI uses ShadCN components.

 Learn more about Nuxt at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction).